 ~from the book 'The Strands of Health', by Dr. Rick Malter, PhD.

 Though copper mostly accumulates in the liver initially, once the liver is overburdened, copper then gets stored in secondary storage locations, including the brain.
 Copper stimulates the diencephalon or old 'emotional' brain (the part of the brain based on quick emotional decisions such as anger/fight and avoidance/flight).
 Zinc on the other hand is needed for the new brain (cortex) - the brain associated with the “higher emotions” such as reasoning, compassion and love.
 As zinc drops and copper rises, these higher emotions are weakened and the person tends to revert to using the old brain - triggering a wide array of negative emotions and behaviours.
 Copper toxicity causes "excessive emotions of many types such as anger, rage, frustration and others" Additionally, copper is largely deposited in the limbic brain which contains the hippocampus (affecting memories and emotions) - the cells of which have been shown to die when deprived of zinc.
 Copper is also a key factor in PMS symptoms.
 We already know estrogen's intimate connection to copper as we talked about here.
 As estrogen rises during the premenstrual cycle (or during pregnancy), copper rises.
 Not only does this lead to copper induced zinc deficiency during the luteal phase (when PMS symptoms occur), but it also in turn increases sodium.
 This increase of sodium increases the Na/K stress ratio, and the individual becomes more prone to short fuse reactions to even the slightest stressor.
 Meanwhile, calming nutrients which can ease PMS symptoms such as zinc, magnesium, and B6 are, not coincidentally, reduced as copper increases.
-Copper toxicity and magnesium deficiency (the former contributing to the latter) are the two biggest contributors to depression and anxiety.
+Copper toxicity and magnesium deficiency (the former contributing to the latter) are two of the biggest contributors to depression and anxiety.